Paid Leave Oregon Bulletin

 In this short video, Nicole Cunningham, executive director of Prevent Child Abuse Oregon, talks about how Paid Leave Oregon will play an important role in preventing child abuse and neglect and protecting children.

 Regardless of size, all employers with employees working in Oregon are required to withhold and submit their employees’ contributions.
 Some employers may choose to cover some or all employees’ contributions as an employer-offered benefit.
-Large employers must also pay the employer portion of contributions.
+Large employers must also pay the employer portion of contributions.2.
+As an employer, how can I use Frances Online to amend my payroll report if I didn’t report my Paid Leave contributions?

 To view or amend a payroll report, go to the Home tab of Frances Online and select “View and File Payroll Reports” from the Wages and Contributions section.